12 Product Marketing Ideas

 On that same note, there’s also a reason why many companies are already using referral programs.
 We could write another section on referral programs because of how important they are.
 But instead, let’s just focus on the theme of special offers.

 Every meaningful action you want your customers to take should be rewarded.
+Referral marketing is a great way to build your customer base and increase the referral rate.
 Referral programs should lead to discounts or freebies for both the referrer and the referee.
 Coupons should occasionally be sent to everyone who likes your products enough to sign up to your email list.

 8. Brand Ambassadors